Rome City Breaks

 Where to stay in Rome

 Staying in Rome can be cheap, however, staying central can come with a premium price.
 Be careful about hotels that say they are in Rome but are actually much further out to the coast.
 Always do your research.
-A cheap city break in Rome may cost you a lot in bus and metro fares.
+A cheap city break in Rome may actually cost you a lot in bus and metro fares, because your accommodation is out of the way.